ofr1tz/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/steps_per_interval_weekday-1.png)<!-- -->

-It seems that the test person is less active in the morning and more active in the evening on weekends.
+It seems that in the weekend, there is less activty in the morning, but more activity around noon and in the evening than on weekdays.